-Q: Does the law require my landlord to give back my security deposit?
+Q: Doesn’t my landlord have to give back my security deposit according to the law?

-Q: How can I improve my chances of getting back my security deposit?
+Q: Can I do anything to improve my chances of getting back my security deposit?

 Q: What if I do all that, and the landlord does not send me anything, or sends me an itemized list of damages I never caused, or withholds deposit money for routine cleaning or painting?

-This “Law You Can Use" column is provided by the Ohio State Bar Association (OSBA).
-It was prepared by Columbus attorney Eric E. Willison, of the Law Office of Eric E. Willison.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association (OSBA).
+It was prepared by attorney Benjamin D. Horne of the Legal Aid Society of Columbus.